-Each of the three MPH degree tracks offered in the Department of Epidemiology has a unique set of degree competencies.
+In addition to the Competencies for All Degrees, each of the three MPH degree tracks offered in the Department of Epidemiology has a unique set of degree competencies defined by the department.
+They are listed in the Appendix of this handbook.